FreeLingPo/docs/en/README.md

 We'll be adding more stuff in the future, so look forward to it!

-> the development progress of ###
+> Development progress ###

-At present, Contrail Online is still in its infancy, whether it is in the interface or function will be slightly brief, after all, developers are currently in a relatively stressful learning environment, and can only be updated in the spare time after completing homework on the weekend.
+Contrail Online is still in its initial stage, both in terms of interface and functionality will be slightly abbreviated, after all, the developers are currently in a relatively stressful learning environment, and can only update it on weekends when they have free time to do their homework.

-Full development is expected to be completed in July 2023 and written in October 2022, a development cycle of almost a year.
+Full development is expected to be completed in July 2023, and at the time of writing in October 2022, nearly a year's development cycle.